 Procedure 2: Dry Pants Check

-A way to teach your child that you want her to have dry pants all the time.
+This is a way to teach your child that you want her pants to be dry all the time.
+The procedure is as follows:

 a.
 Ask your child “Are you dry?”
 Help your child place her hand on the crotch area of her pants so that she can feel for wetness.